drademacher/drademacher.de/README.md

 ## Danny Rademacher

 Welcome.
-I am a Computer Scientists and Software Engeneer from Germany.
+I am a Computer Scientists and Software Engineer from Germany.

 ### Projekts